How to Flush a Water Heater and Prevent Problems such as Sediment build-up, Noise, and Odors

 Here’s how to flush a water heater in simple steps:

-• If using a gas water heater, turn the gas control valve to the OFF position.
-You can also close the valve on the gas pipe that supplies the heater.
+• Turn Off the Power or Gas Supply: For gas water heaters, turn the gas control valve to the OFF position.
+You can also close the valve on the gas supply pipe.
+For electric water heaters, turn off the power at the circuit breaker.

-• Open a hot water faucet to prevent the vacuum from forming in the heater while draining.
+• Open a Hot Water Faucet: Open a hot water faucet in your home to prevent a vacuum from forming in the heater while draining.

 How to Flush a Water Heater With Chlorine